-- 1. Students identified as in need for assessment of a possible substance use disorder (via faculty staff report or any other mechanism described above) will be required to schedule an appointment to meet with the Associate Dean for Student Affairs and a designated member of the School of Nursing staff or administration within three (3) university days of notification. - 2.
-If it is determined that a referral for a professional assessment is indicated, the student must contact PNAP within three (3) university days for an initial intake and referral to a qualified drug and alcohol counselor as selected by PNAP. - 3.
-When referral for assessment is indicated by PNAP, the Associate Dean for Student Affairs and the Director of the PNAP program must be notified by the student, within five (5) university days, of the scheduled date of the assessment. - 4.
-Signed releases must be executed within five (s) university days from referral to PNAP, allowing designated individuals to send and receive confidential information regarding the student referral, treatment, and progress, as applicable. - 5.
+- Students identified for assessment of a possible substance use disorder (via faculty staff report or any other mechanism described above) will be required to schedule an appointment to meet with the Associate Dean for Student and Alumni Affairs and a designated member of the School of Nursing staff or administration within three (3) university days of notification. - 2.
+If it is determined that a referral for a professional assessment is indicated, the student must contact NHP within three (3) university days for an initial intake and referral to a qualified drug and alcohol counselor as selected by NHP. - 3.
+When referral for assessment is indicated by NHP, the Associate Dean for Student and Alumni Affairs and the Director of the NHP program must be notified by the student, within five (5) university days, of the scheduled date of the assessment. - 4.
+Signed releases must be executed within five (5) university days from referral to NHP, allowing designated individuals to send and receive confidential information regarding the student referral, treatment, and progress, as applicable. - 5.
 Professional assessments must be conducted within ten (10) university days of notification of the scheduled appointment. - 6.
-Students who are recommended for treatment will be required to enter into a monitoring contract with PNAP.
-Designated individuals from the School, including the Associate Dean for Student Affairs and the Dean, will be signatories to the contract.
-Enrollment in the PNAP program will continue for the duration of the student's enrollment in the nursing program, but not less than a period of three (3) years.
-When applicable, students progressing into the profession after graduation, who have not yet completed the contracted time period in the PNAP program, will continue to be enrolled in the PNAP program under contract, until they have completed the minimum monitoring requirement. - 7.
-Refusal to contact PNAP, submit to an assessment, enter into a monitoring contract, or comply with treatment recommendations, when so indicated, may result in notification to the Pennsylvania State
+Students who are recommended for treatment will be required to enter into a monitoring contract with NHP.
+Designated individuals from the school, including the Associate Dean for Student and Alumni Affairs and the Dean, will be signatories to the contract.
+Enrollment in the NHP program will continue for the duration of the student's enrollment in the nursing program, but not less than a period of three (3) years.
+When applicable, students progressing into the profession after graduation, who have not yet completed the contracted time period in the NHP program, will continue to be enrolled in the NHP program under contract, until they have completed the minimum monitoring requirement.

-Board of Nursing and dismissal from the nursing program.

-- 8. A negative diagnostic impression or completion of previous treatment recommendations does not preclude a subsequent referral in the event of a new event, additional evidence, or continuation of a suspect behavioral pattern. - 9.
-Costs for external assessments, treatment Program, monitoring Program and any related fees are the responsibility of the student. - 10.
-All records related to referrals, assessments, and monitoring of substance use disorders will be kept confidential.
+- 7. Refusal to contact NHP, submit to an assessment, enter into a monitoring contract, or comply with treatment recommendations, when so indicated, may result in notification to the Pennsylvania State Board of Nursing and dismissal from the nursing program. - 8.
+A negative diagnostic impression or completion of previous treatment recommendations does not preclude a subsequent referral in the event of a new event, additional evidence, or continuation of a suspect behavioral pattern. - 9.
+Costs for external assessments, treatment programs, monitoring programs and any related fees are the responsibility of the student. - 10.
+All records related to referrals, assessments, and monitoring of substance use disorders will be kept confidential. - 11.
+Students will be referred to the appropriate State Board of Nursing for where the student is licensed.

-The School will not support the matriculation, and/ or continued enrollment of anyone found guilty of
+The school will not support the matriculation, and/or continued enrollment of anyone found guilty of